-I also created an e shop site with my creative, well-being and food products.
+I also created an e-shop with my creative, well-being and food products.
 Home made, 0 waste, natural.
 Everything can be eaten even the scrub!
-I love to create, I love to create for my students and Instagram.
+I like to create, I like to create for my students and Instagram.

-What fears or blockages did you encounter when you started as a teacher?
+What fears or blockages did you encounter when you first started out as a teacher?

-Oriane: I didn't have a lot of it because it was all really quick after the yoga therapy and training.
+Oriane: I didn't have a lot because everything was very fast after therapy and yoga training.
 I had also seen a blog by Garance Doré and her interview with a yoga teacher in New York which proved that it was accessible.

-I don't like framed environments, I need freedom, I don't like long training sessions.
+I don't like framed environments, I need freedom, I don't like long training.

 Entrepreneurship is not what I want.
 I don't want too many constraints.

-I don't want to be overwhelmed by the pace and the demands of today.
-I try not to be overwhelmed by the likes and the number of subscribers on social networks which give me stress.
+I don't want to get overwhelmed by today's pace and demands.
+I try not to get overwhelmed by the likes and the number of subscribers on social networks which give me stress.

-But paradoxically, you have to adapt to be up to the task, make pretty presentations, be both a graphic designer and a teacher.
+But paradoxically, you have to adapt to be up to it, make pretty presentations, be both a graphic designer and a teacher.
 I try to distance myself, to balance.

-Can you explain to us what body mediation therapy is and how it has helped you?
+Can you tell us what body-mediated therapy is and how it has helped you?

-Somatotherapy or kinesiology is treatment, therapy by the body.
-We don't talk much.
-We make the body speak through singing, breathing, rebirths ...
+Somatotherapy or kinesiology is a treatment, a therapy by the body.
+We don't talk a lot.
+We make the body speak through singing, breathing, rebirths...

-The transgenerational analysis (trauma and unspoken things that have been in your cells for generations) has also helped me.
+The transgenerational analysis (traumas and unspoken words written in your cells for generations) also helped me.